 FACES Lab participates in USS Monitor's 150th Anniversary

-As part of the USS Monitor 150th Anniversary, the National Oceanic and Atmospheric Administration, or NOAA, Office of National Marine Sanctuaries partnered with LSU’s Forensic Anthropology and Computer Enhancement Services, or FACES, Lab to have facial reconstructions completed on two of the soldiers found aboard the Monitor.
+As part of the USS Monitor 150th Anniversary, the National Oceanic and Atmospheric Administration, or NOAA, Office of National Marine Sanctuaries partnered with LSU’s Forensic Anthropology and Computer Enhancement Services, or FACES, Lab to have facial reconstructions completed on two of the sailors found aboard the Monitor.

 The skeletal remains of both sailors were discovered inside the Monitor’s gun turret after it was raised from the ocean floor in 2002.
 While much has been learned about the physical characteristics of the men, their identities remain a mystery.
 By releasing images of the reconstructed faces, NOAA hopes the public will be able to assist in the ongoing effort to identify the sailors.